okyeron/umbrellas/README.md

 # umbrellas
- Raspberry PI 4 MIDI HAt
+ Raspberry PI 4 MIDI Hat

+ ### see INSTALL for setup info